 While walking down a street one day, Matt noticed a blind man was about to get hit by a truck.
 He ran in front of the truck, and pushed the blind man out of the way.
 However, the truck was carrying radioactive waste, and some spilled out directly onto Matt's eyes causing him to go blind.
-With his vision gone, Matt's remaining senses of hearing, touch, taste, and smell became heightened, and he was able to "see" using a "radar" sense, that showed outlines and shapes.
-The radiation also may have had an impact on his mind as well, allowing him to retain information easily.
+With his vision gone, Matt's remaining senses of hearing, touch, taste, and smell became heightened, and he was able to "see" using a form of "radar sense", that showed outlines and shapes.
+The radiation also may have had an impact on his mind as well, allowing him to retain information quite easily.

-Matt continued with his studies and his secret training regime.
+Matt continued with both his studies and his secret training regime.
 His hard work paid off when he got into Columbia to study law.
 It was there that he met his roommate and future business partner Franklin "Foggy" Nelson.
 During this time, Jack Murdock was enjoying some success in the boxing ring, so Matt got tickets for himself and Franklin to go see a bout.
-However, before the fight Jack found out that all his matches were fixed, and he was going to get killed if he didn't fix the match.
+However before the fight, Jack found out that all his matches were fixed and he was going to get killed if he didn't fix the match.
 Jack didn't want to lose his match in front of his son in the audience, so he went against his orders to fix the match and won.
 The Fixer did not take this well, and so he took matters into his own hands.
-Jack Murdock came out after the match and was trying to go home.
-But, he was murdered minutes that night.
+Jack Murdock came out after the match and was on his way home.
+But, he was murdered minutes later that night.

 Daredevil was created by Stan Lee.
 His original skills, story, and persona are all products of Lee's creation.
 Daredevil may have been based on the 1940's creation of Lev Gleason Publications, also called "Daredevil."
 The original Daredevil character was public domain at one point, but was adopted by Dynamite Entertainment and had his name changed to "Death-Defying Devil".